enigma-igm/CondXD/README.md

+For general users:

+Run `pip install -e .` to install this package
-For general users: see CondXD/example.py for an example on how to use this method.
+see CondXD/example.py for an example on how to use this method.